zeerorg/BlogPosts/src/MultiArchDockerTravis.md

 docker manifest push someone/my-image:latest
 ```

-Now you ahve successfully automated the creation and push of multiarch docker images.
+Now you have successfully automated the creation and push of multiarch docker images.

 ## Concluding points